dustinpfister/blog_posts/_posts/vuejs-delete.md

 layout: post
 categories: vuejs
 id: 441
-updated: 2021-02-24 12:37:49
+updated: 2021-02-25 20:17:48
-version: 1.19
+version: 1.20
 ---

 If for some reason I want to delete an object property in a vuejs data object, the view might not update when doing so.
-There is the force update method that can be used to update a view if necessary that migt help in these kinds of situations.
+There is the force update method that can be used to update a view if necessary that might help in these kinds of situations.
 However there is the built in [Vue delete](https://vuejs.org/v2/api/#Vue-delete) method as well that can also be used to delete an object property and update the view in one shot.

 There might be a bunch of other things to bring up when it comes to deleting something in a vuejs instance.
 Come to think of it I often think that it might be a good idea to not delete anything to begin with, and as an alternative use the same resources over and over again.
 So then with that said this will be a quick post on the use of vuejs delete in a client side javaScript environment using vue.js as a framework, and write about some other related topics in the process of doing so.